FOREX-Yen nurses losses after drop on Treasury official comment

 By Lisa Twaronite

-TOKYO, Feb 12 (Reuters) - The yen wallowed close to recent lows in Asian trading on Tuesday after a U.S. Treasury official implied tolerance of a weaker Japanese currency as a side-effect of efforts to whip deflation.
+TOKYO, Feb 12 (Reuters) - The yen wallowed around the previous session’s lows in early Asian trading on Tuesday after a U.S. Treasury official voiced support for Japan’s efforts to end stubborn deflation.

-The dollar was buying 94.30 yen, slightly up from late North American trade on Monday when it rose as high as 94.465 yen on the EBS trading platform, its highest level since May 2010.
+The dollar was buying 94.25 yen, steady from late North American trade on Monday when it rose as high as 94.465 yen on the EBS trading platform, its highest level since May 2010.

-The euro was slightly lower at 126.28 yen after it jumped 2 percent against the Japanese unit on Monday, moving toward a 34-month high of 127.71 yen hit on Wednesday last week.
+The euro was steady at 126.27 yen after jumping 2 percent against the Japanese unit on Monday, moving toward a 34-month high of 127.71 yen hit on Wednesday last week.

 U.S. Treasury Undersecretary for International Affairs Lael Brainard said the United States supports Japanese efforts to end deflation and re-invigorate growth.

-She also stressed that the Group of 20 nations needs to deliver on the commitment to move to market-determined exchange rates and refrain from competitive devaluation.
+“It’s a tacit way of saying, we don’t have a problem if the result is a weaker yen,” said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co. in New York.

+“I think the yen’s weakening is a function of (playing)catch-up,” and not Japan resorting to deliberate devaluation of its currency, he said.
+“It’s the market’s way of saying, we’re convinced there is a movement afoot to reinflate Japan.”

-Her remarks came ahead of a meeting of euro zone finance ministers on Monday and the G20 meeting later in the week, which are likely to focus on whether some countries are deliberately trying to weaken their currencies.
+The remarks came ahead of a meeting of euro zone finance ministers on Monday and a G20 meeting later in the week, which are likely to focus on whether some countries are deliberately trying to weaken their currencies.

-Against a backdrop of rising rhetoric about a currency war, the Group of Seven nations are considering issuing a statement this week reaffirming their commitment to “market determined” exchange rates, two G20 officials said on Monday.
+The Group of Seven nations are considering issuing a statement this week reaffirming their commitment to “market determined” exchange rates in response to recent rhetoric about a currency war, two G20 officials said on Monday.

 France said on Monday that euro zone finance officials should discuss the rising strength of the euro, but several ministers played down the issue and the G7 was expected to call for “market-determined” exchange rates.